 Neither shall thy name any more be called Abram, but thy name shall be Abraham; for a father of many nations have I made thee.
 (Genesis 17:5)

-For decades he introduced himself as, and was addressed as Abraham which means the father of many nations.
+For decades he introduced himself and was addressed as Abraham who means the father of many nations.
 This is faith – for decades – before he even had one child – he was called the father of many nations.
 Talk about not walking by sight and walking by faith.

-It was about 25 years between the promise initially given and the birth of Isaac (Ishmael was son of the bondwoman not the child of promise) .
+It was about 25 years between the promise initially given and the birth of Isaac (Ishmael was the son of the bondwoman not the child of promise).
 Think about Abraham who still had no heir and he’s pushing 100 years of age and he is still calling himself the father of many nations.

 Therefore sprang there even of one, and him as good as dead, so many as the stars of the sky in multitude, and as the sand which is by the sea shore innumerable.
 (Hebrews 11:12)

 Now that is walking by faith and not by sight.
-By sight he was as good as dead, by sight it had been 25 years and still no heir, by sight he could have stopped believing God.
+By sight, he was as good as dead… by sight, it had been 25 years, and still no heir… by sight, he could have stopped believing in God.
 But Abraham didn’t walk by sight, he was a believer.